rishabhwebtech/StickeyNotes/README.md

 # Sticky Notes

-# KEEP Web Application
-It use the sticky notes to store the data in database Keep web application,which allows you to keep the information save in database.
+It use the sticky notes to store the data in database.

+Keep web application,which allows you to keep the information save in database.

 Technology used:
 Front End : Angular js, Bootstrap, Javascript, Html, CSS

 Back End : JSP/Servlet and MySQL RDBMS

+# KEEP Web Application Configuration

 SQL Query to create databse in MYSQL: